W. A. Fry: Committee member

 At the 1932 general meeting of the AAU of C, delegates discussed whether professionals in one sport could play as an amateur in another sport.
 The association upheld current ban against it, but agreed to further study as to how it relates to the Olympic Games and international sporting organizations.
 Fry called for maintaining the ideals of amateur sport and said, "it was a question of implanting proper ideals in the young generation", and "to play the game for the game's sake".

 In February 1933, Fry was named again as chairman of registration committee, and as a member-at-large on the executive committee.
+He was elected vice-president of the AAU of C in March 1933, via mail-in vote of the executive.
 He recommended suspension of the Alberta branch due to breaking AAU of C principles, when five active "class A" professionals were reinstated as amateurs.
 He and fellow executives met with members of the Alberta branch regarding not waiting long enough to reinstate former professionals as amateurs.
 They agreed that a proposal would be submitted for the next AAU of C general meeting to reinstate a "class A" professional after a two or three-month trial.
 The AAU of C made no suspensions, and the players in question were expected to apply for reinstatement at the general meeting.

 At the AAU of C general meeting in November 1933, Fry urged for means to keep branch registrations committees in close touch with the national committee.
 He requested the power for national committee to be able to act when irregularities were reported.
 The registration committee was empowered to reinstate athletes as amateurs who had not been professionals in three years.
 His resolution to allow professional and amateur teams to play each other in sanctioned games was defeated.
 Delegates to the meeting moved forward a proposal for players attending tryouts to remain as an amateur, after Fry had explained that the CAHA would not change its mind on the matter whether or not approved by the AAU of C.

 In 1934, Fry was named chairman of the Canadian delegation committee to the 1934 British Empire Games.
 He oversaw the pregame trials in Canada, and travel arrangements to the games in London, England.
-AAU of C president J. Howard Crocker declined another term due to health reasons, and Fry became the presumed heir since he had been appointed vice-president for the last two years.
+AAU of C president J. Howard Crocker declined another term for health reasons, and Fry became the presumed heir since he had been appointed vice-president for the last two years.